Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 It's the perfect time to visit New Hampshire!

 If you’re looking for the best that New England has to offer, you'll be glad you found us.
 With its four stunningly beautiful seasons and abundance of natural treasures, New Hampshire offers year-round fun that the whole family can enjoy.
-Go antiquing in our small, quaint towns; head outside for hiking, biking, kayaking, golf, skiing and water sports; expand your knowlege of history in one of our many museums; visit fun attractions that will thrill and delight you and your companions; or immerse yourself in New Hampshire's vibrant art, culture and cuisine scene.
+Go antiquing in our small, quaint towns; head outside for hiking, biking, kayaking, golf, skiing and water sports; expand your knowlege of history in one of our many museums, historic sites, landmarks and cemeteries; visit fun attractions that will thrill and delight you and your companions; or immerse yourself in New Hampshire's vibrant art, culture and cuisine scene.
 It's all here!

 Whether you seek a great place to raise a family, a new home for your business or a unique place to explore communities rich in New England history and culture, Concord has much to offer.
 If you enjoy the theater, dining out, live music, visiting museums and art galleries, browsing well-stocked libraries and book stores, and shopping in locally-owned shops that feature fine crafts, jewlery, public art, you will enjoy our offerings.
 Click on the links below to be taken to detailed information on all that New Hampshire's state capital has to offer:

 More information about what to do around Concord, NH: